Level3-REST/site/doc/profiles/data.md

 ### Replace Data

-A Client can use the `PUT` operation to replace the data in a Data resource.
+A client can use the `PUT` operation to replace the data in a Data resource.
 However, a client cannot create (or recreate) a Data resource with the `PUT` operation.
 The URL must point to an existing data resource.

 ##### Rejections